a New card. T&Cs, spend & eligibility criteria, fees & charges apply (including annual fee currently $375).

-The $375 p.a. annual fee (plus $65 p.a. per additional cardholder) is lower than the charge for the ANZ Black Frequent Flyer Card (probably in recognition of the lower value of rewards points compared with frequent flyer points) but it’s still reasonably steep.
+The $375 annual fee (plus $65 per additional cardholder) is lower than the charge for the ANZ Black Frequent Flyer Card (probably in recognition of the lower value of rewards points compared with frequent flyer points) but it’s still reasonably steep.
 You can recoup the cost, however, if you take full advantage of the extras, especially in the first year.
-You’ll need a minimum income of $75,000 to qualify for the card.

 Unattractive interest rates

-The purchase interest rate on unpaid balances is a high 18.79% p.a.
-(20.99% p.a. for cash advances), but holders of black credit cards will mostly plan to avoid interest charges by paying off their account balance in full every month.
+The purchase interest rate on unpaid balances is a high 20.24 percent (same rate applies for cash advances), but holders of black credit cards will mostly plan to avoid interest charges by paying off their account balance in full every month.

 Attractive points earning rate

-Beyond $5,000 it does fall somewhat dramatically to only 1 pt per $1 spent, but there’s no absolute cap, no zero points drawback if you can pull off a major purchase on your credit card.
+Beyond $5,000 it does fall somewhat dramatically to only 1.0 points per dollar, but there’s no absolute cap, no zero points drawback if you can pull off a major purchase on your credit card.
 Every eligible purchase, no matter how large, will earn points.

 Bonus points mall

 You can give your points balance a quick boost of up to 10 points per dollar spent at ANZ Rewards bonus points partners.
-Stores include David Jones, Marcs, Country Road, Dan Murphy’s online, Apple.com and many more.
+Stores include David Jones, Marcs, Country Road, Dan Murphy’s online, Apple, Dell, and many more.

 Using the rewards points